Microphone

+A microphone, colloquially called a mic (/maɪk/), or mike, is a transducer that converts sound into an electrical signal.
+Microphones are used in telecommunication, sound recording, broadcasting, and consumer electronics, including telephones, hearing aids, and mobile devices.

 Several types of microphone are used today, which employ different methods to convert the air pressure variations of a sound wave to an electrical signal.
 The most common are the dynamic microphone, which uses a coil of wire suspended in a magnetic field; the condenser microphone, which uses the vibrating diaphragm as a capacitor plate; and the contact microphone, which uses a crystal of piezoelectric material.
 Microphones typically need to be connected to a preamplifier before the signal can be recorded or reproduced.

 History

 In order to speak to larger groups of people, a need arose to increase the volume of the human voice.
 The earliest devices used to achieve this were acoustic megaphones.
 Some of the first examples, from fifth-century-BC Greece, were theater masks with horn-shaped mouth openings that acoustically amplified the voice of actors in amphitheaters.
-In 1665, the English physicist Robert Hooke was the first to experiment with a medium other than air with the invention of the "lovers' telephone" made of stretched wire with a cup attached at each end.
+Between 1664 and 1685, the English physicist Robert Hooke was the first to experiment with a medium other than air with the invention of an early telephone made of stretched wire with a cup attached at each end.
+Today, this is known as a tin-can telephone.

-In 1856, Antonio Meucci invented a dynamic microphone based on the generation of electric current by moving a coil of wire to various depths in a magnetic field.
+In 1856, Italian inventor Antonio Meucci developed a dynamic microphone based on the generation of electric current by moving a coil of wire to various depths in a magnetic field.
 This method of modulation was also the most enduring method for the technology of the telephone as well.
-Speaking of his device, Meucci wrote in 1857, “It consists of a vibrating diaphragm and an electrified magnet with a spiral wire that wraps around it.
+Speaking of his device, Meucci wrote in 1857, "It consists of a vibrating diaphragm and an electrified magnet with a spiral wire that wraps around it.
 The vibrating diaphragm alters the current of the magnet.
-These alterations of current, transmitted to the other end of the wire, create analogous vibrations of the receiving diaphragm and reproduce the word.”
+These alterations of current, transmitted to the other end of the wire, create analogous vibrations of the receiving diaphragm and reproduce the word."

 In 1861, German inventor Johann Philipp Reis built an early sound transmitter (the "Reis telephone") that used a metallic strip attached to a vibrating membrane that would produce intermittent current.
 Better results were achieved in 1876 with the "liquid transmitter" design in early telephones from Alexander Graham Bell and Elisha Gray – the diaphragm was attached to a conductive rod in an acid solution.
 These systems, however, gave a very poor sound quality.